IkoRein/ACC_ShmemUDP_Relay/README.md

 - cleaned the code a bit and added some comments

 Posted this here, so others can also take advantage of this.

+If there is some super serious bug or new version of the SHMEM spec, I will update this code.